ionos-cloud/ionosctl/docs/commands/k8snode/README.md

 ## Description

-The sub-commands of `ionosctl k8s-node` allow you to list, get, recreate, delete K8s Nodes.
+The sub-commands of `ionosctl k8s-node` allow you to list, get, recreate, delete Kubernetes Nodes.

 ## Options